florianfesti/boxes/README.rst

 and T connections.
 Their size is scaled up with the material "thickness" to maintain the same appearance.
-The library also allows putting holes and slots for screws (bed bolts) into finger joints, although this is currently not supported for the finished generators.
+The library also allows putting holes and slots for screws (bed bolts) into finger joints, although this is currently not supported for the included generators.

 Dovetail joints can be used to join pieces in the same plane.

-Flex allows bending and stretching the material in one direction.
+Flex cuts allows bending and stretching the material in one direction.
 This is used for rounded edges and living hinges.

 Usage